 Type of Risk Description Evaluation Methodology Mitigation Counterparty Risk The risk of a failure of one of the Authority's Derivative providers to perform as required under a Derivative contract.
 The Authority will evaluate the Derivative providers' credit ratings and existing exposure on other transactions, including commodity and other transactions across the organization.
 The Authority will diversify its exposure, impose minimum credit rating standards and require protective documentation provisions.
 (See above Sec.
 7, "Counterparty Credit Standards") Termination Risk The risk that a Derivative may be terminated prior to its scheduled maturity due to factors outside the Authority's control.
 The Authority will review potential sources of early termination, including those resulting from documentation provisions and the likelihood of credit downgrade that could precipitate an early termination.
 The Authority will use protective documentation provisions and will evaluate sources of liquidity and market access that could be used in the event a termination payment were required to be made.
+Additionally, the Derivatives provider should have no right to optionally terminate.
 Interest Rate Risk The risk that the Authority's costs associated with variable- rate exposure increases can negatively affect budgets, coverage ratios and cash flow margins.
 Variable- rate exposure may be created by a Derivative from fixed to floating, or a Derivative that otherwise creates some type of floating-rate liability.
 The interest rate risk presented by such a Derivative may be increased as interest rates increase generally, as intramarket relationships change, or because of credit concerns relating to the Authority or a credit enhancer.
 Prior to taking on interest rate risk, the Authority will measure its capacity for floating rate exposure, based on policy targets for its mix of fixed and floating rate debt and taking into consideration future variable rate needs.
 The Authority will maintain floating rate exposure within policy limits, and will make use of interest rate hedges, like caps and collars on an as-needed basis.
+Additionally, the Authority's short-term investment portfolio may be a natural hedge to variable- rate exposure.